tests-always-included/wick/formulas/wick-base/README.md

 For consistency, the home directory is always created if it does not exist and the ownership of the home directory is always set to `USERNAME:USERNAME`.
 If the given user already exists and no options are given `usermod` will not be run.

+The list of groups are added to the user, and will not replace any existing groups the user may already have or the groups the user gets automatically upon creation.

 Examples

     # Create a normal user.